kyma-project/kyma/components/remote-environment-controller/README.md

 Remote Environment Controller performs different operations as a result of the following events:

- - Remote Environment created - Controller installs Helm chart containing all the necessary Kubernetes resources.
+ - Remote Environment created - Controller installs Helm chart containing all the necessary Kubernetes resources required for the RE to work.
  - Remote Environment deleted - Controller deletes Helm chart corresponding to the given RE.